ff13dfly/Anchor/README.md

-# Anchor, a On-chain Linked List storage pallet base on Substrate
+# Anchor, an On-chain Linked List storage pallet base on Substrate

-Anchor is a On-chain Linked List system base on substrate 3.0.0.
-It is used to support cApp ( Chain Application, 100% on chain ) development.
+Anchor is an On-chain Linked List system base on substrate.
 On another hand, Anchor can alse be treated as Name Service or On-chain Key-value Storage.

 Anchor is an isolated Substrate pallet.
-It can provide flexible data structure on the chain and handle complex logic without upgrading the substrate node itself.
+It can provide flexible on-chain data structureand and complex logic without upgrading the substrate node itself.
+That makes blockchain development easy for developer who do not know the blockchain well enough.

 You can access the [Playground](https://playground.metanchor.net) to know it well.
+And, it is easy to test local by following introduction.

 ## Integration to Substrate

-Anchor pallet have tested for the substrate which released on 2022.12.Before intergration, you need these codes as follow.
+Anchor pallet have tested for the [2022.12 version substrate](https://github.com/paritytech/substrate/tree/monthly-2022-12).
+Before intergration, you need these codes as follow.
 After downloading or clone the git.

 * Download the [Substrate](https://github.com/paritytech/substrate) code.